DeveloperDunne/sports-snaps_frontend/README.md

 ### Colour Theme
 ![Colour Theme](./README-Images/theme.webp)

-The colour theme above was used throughout the project to ensure consistency, seem welcoming and and appeal to the user. the Navigation bar is a gradient to add uniqueness.
+The colour theme above was used throughout the project to ensure consistency, seem welcoming and appeal to the user.
+The navigation bar is a gradient to add uniqueness.

 ### Fonts
 The font used was 'Teko'.
 All fonts were sourced from [Google Fonts](https://fonts.google.com/).